Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/views.md

 ## Refiners

 [Refiners](../../../../users/search-and-refine/refiners.md "Refiners") enables users to narrow broad searches and get to the right content faster.
-You can choose to include all refiners enabled for the data sources defined in your table, or select a specific set of refiners defined in your Directory.
+You can choose to include all refiners enabled for the data sources defined in your table, or select a specific set of refiners defined in your app model.

 1. Click the view in the **Views** list.
 2. In the **Properties** area, click the **Refiners** tab.
 3. If you want to include all refiners enabled for the data sources defined in your table, click **Inherit Enabled Refiners from Data Sources**.
 Note that this option not is available in tables with a multidimensional layout.
-To select a specific set of refiners defined in your Directory, click **Select Refiners**, and then click **Add**.
+To select a specific set of refiners defined in your app model, click **Select Refiners**, and then click **Add**.

 To show the refiner pane by default when a table is opened, select the **Show Refiner Pane** check box.